Trimeresurus sabahi: Subspecies

-IUCN treats these as full species, respectively Trimeresurus barati, Trimeresurus buniana, Trimeresurus fucatus, and Trimeresurus toba, restricting Trimeresurus sabahi to the nominotypical subspecies.
+IUCN treats these as full species, respectively T. barati, T. buniana, T. fucatus, and T. toba, restricting T. sabahi to the nominotypical subspecies.

 Description

 Adults may attain a snout-vent length (SVL) of 62 cm.

 Dorsally, it is uniform green, without crossbars.
 Ventrally it is pale green.
 There is narrow bicolor stripe on the first one and a half dorsal scale rows.
 In males this stripe is rust-colored or red below, and it is white above.
 In females it is yellow or white.
 The iris of the eye is red or orange in adults of both sexes, but in young specimens may be yellowish-green.
 There are no markings behind the eye.

 The scalation includes 21 (23) rows of dorsal scales at midbody, 149–157/148–156 ventral scales in males/females or 148–159 in general, 72–76/59–65 subcaudal scales in males/females, and 9–11 supralabial scales (9–10 with the third being the largest).